 Method: Put all the ingredients in a blender or food processor and blend until finely chopped.
 (If you’re ambitious, you can use a mortar and pestle.)
 You can leave it a little chunky or process the mixture until it’s smooth.
 I often add a few drizzles of water so it forms a soft paste, especially if I’m going to freeze it.

-Freezing is easy: Just spoon the pesto into Pesto Cubes or some other small containers, leaving a bit of space at the top, because the pesto will expand as it freezes.
+Freezing is easy: Just spoon the pesto into small containers, leaving a bit of space at the top, because the pesto will expand as it freezes.